- General Regulations eTOP -

 3.5 As part of the subscription fee, the Operator provides:

-3.5.2 the possibility of using additional Services,
+3.5.2 the ability to use additional Services,

 3.6 As part of service support, the Operator provides: